rec/gitz/doc/git-stripe.rst

     Delete any branches named _gitz_stripe_master_0,
     _gitz_stripe_master_1 and _gitz_stripe_master_2.

-    git-stripe -d does not fail if some or all of the branches to be deleted are missing
+    git stripe -d does not fail if some or all of the branches to be deleted are missing

 ``git stripe --base-branch=BBBB``